imgag/ClinCNV/README.md

 **bioRxiv** for somatic CNA analysis: https://www.biorxiv.org/content/10.1101/837971v1 (calling of copy-number alterations in normal-tumor pairs).

-For **germline** CNVs: my phd thesis is citable as described [here](https://www.tdx.cat/handle/10803/668208) with the permanent link `http://hdl.handle.net/10803/668208`.
-Please, cite my thesis, and sincere apologies for not publishing the tool, I did what I could.
+For **germline** CNVs: https://www.biorxiv.org/content/10.1101/2022.06.10.495642v1 (calling of copy-number variants in germline).

+For **common** CNPs: https://pubmed.ncbi.nlm.nih.gov/35597955/ (this is an advanced analysis and the tool is not working strictly out of the box, better contact me first)

 ## Pre-requisites